Floptical

 Floptical refers to a type of floppy disk drive that combines magnetic and optical technologies to store data on media similar to standard 3 1/2-inch floppy disks.
 The name is a portmanteau of the words "floppy" and "optical".
 It refers specifically to one brand of drive and disk system, but is also used more generically to refer to any system using similar techniques.

 The original Floptical technology was announced in 1988 and introduced late in 1991 by Insite Peripherals, a venture funded company set up by Jim Adkisson, one of the key engineers behind the original 5 1/4-inch floppy disk drive development at Shugart Associates in 1976.
 The main shareholders were Maxell, Iomega and 3M.
+This original format normally held 21 MB of data, compared to the contemporary 3.5" floppy capacity of 720 kB or 1.44 MB.

+Over the next several years, similar products were introduced by other companies with ever increasing capacity, eventually reaching 240 MB in some systems.
+All of these, along with competing systems like the Zip drive, were replaced by writable CD-ROMs in many roles, and later, by thumb drives which were simpler, smaller, and faster.

 Technical aspects

 The technology involves reading and writing data magnetically, while optically aligning the read/write head in the drive using grooves in the disk being sensed by an infrared LED and sensor (a form of visual servo).
 The magnetic head touches the recording surface, as it does in a normal floppy drive.
 The optical servo tracks allow for an increase in the tracking precision of the magnetic head, from the usual 135 tracks per inch to 1250 tracks per inch.
 Floptical disks provide 21 MB of storage.
 The drive has a second set of read/write heads so that it can read from and write to standard 720 KB and 1.44 MB (1440 KB) disks as well.

 To allow for a high degree of compatibility with existing SCSI host adapters, Floptical drives were designed to work as a standard floppy disk drive, and not as a removable hard disk.
 To ensure this, a "write lockout" feature was added in the firmware, effectively inhibiting writing (including any kind of formatting) of the media.
 It is possible to unlock the drive by issuing a SCSI Mode Sense Command, and Insite also issued EPROMs where this feature was not present.

 At least two models were produced, one with a manual lever that mechanically ejected the disc from the drive, and another with a small pinhole into which a paperclip can be inserted, in case the device rejected or ignored SCSI eject commands.